varunmac27/Data-Science-in-Python/README.md

 # Data-Science-in-Python

+# Project- Text analytics of Doctor's Reviews
 OB Gynae doctors' data and reviews were scraped from two popular review websites- RateMDs and HealthGrades.
 The main goal of the project was to find key indicators which help us in understanding patient's perspective that leads to a higher star rating.
 Kindly look into the presentation for more details.

+# Text Mining of Twitter Data

+# Basic Practice
+Numpy, Pandas, Slicing, NLTK